whitneyburton/portfolios/students/1507/matt-hecker/20160121-matt-hecker-m4.md

-This module has been alot of off-road learning to me
+This module has been alot of off-road learning to me.

 Alot of figuring out what I would enjoy working on.
 I had this idea at the start of the session that there was alot of wisdom in the idea of specializing in something ( a combination of stories from passionate programmer, podcast, youtubes. )

 ## Idea box
 [https://github.com/HoffsMH/idea-box2](https://github.com/HoffsMH/idea-box2)